neo4j-partners/dataflow-flex-templates/README.md

 _Sources from Excel formatted Text file in the job file specification_<br>
 [TEST-TEXT-INLINE](src/test/resources/test-scripts/TEST-TEXT-INLINE.md)<br/>

+In each of these files, you will find links to configuration files such as:

+    --jobSpecUri=gs://neo4j-dataflow/job-specs/testing/new/bq-northwind-jobspec.json \
+    --neo4jConnectionUri=gs://neo4j-dataflow/job-specs/testing/common/auradb-free-connection.json"

 The following test _fail_ because functionality is incomplete:

 _Audits to parquet_<br>